Could Afghanistan under Taliban rule become a haven for Islamist militants? | DW | 23.08.2021

 According to analyst Byman, the US still has well-engineered reconnaissance options available to observe and combat the emergence of Islamist terrorism in Afghanistan should it become necessary.

-Nevertheless, ties between the Taliban and al-Qaida remain close, according to Edmund Fitton-Brown, head of the UN mission to monitor "IS," al-Qaida and the Taliban
+Nevertheless, ties between the Taliban and al-Qaeda remain close, according to Edmund Fitton-Brown, head of the UN mission to monitor "IS," al-Qaeda and the Taliban.

-"We assume that the leadership of al-Qaida will continue to be under the protection of the Taliban," Fitton-Brown told US broadcaster NBC in October.
+"We assume that the leadership of al-Qaeda will continue to be under the protection of the Taliban," Fitton-Brown told US broadcaster NBC in October.

 "IS" in Afghanistan, however, has encountered resistance from the Taliban.
 According to a report published by the UN Security Council in May 2020, "IS" has suffered significant setbacks in Afghanistan, with the Taliban playing a major role.

-Militant groups like "IS" and al-Qaida also have different goals than the Taliban, which is almost entirely focused on expanding its rule in Afghanistan.
+Militant groups like "IS" and al-Qaeda also have different goals than the Taliban, which is almost entirely focused on expanding its rule in Afghanistan.

 The other two groups, however, operate on an international level, and borders do not matter to them.